jamesericdavidson/jamesdavidson.xyz/content/index-about.md

-Tune in every Thursday, between 19:00 and 21:00 (GMT/BST).
+Tune in to Swing with Jim every Thursday, between 19:00 and 21:00 (GMT/BST).

 The show gets repeated every Sunday, between 15:00 and 17:00.